The Top Lordosis Exercise

 Lordosis and Pelvic Tilt: The Link To Back Pain

 The degree of tilt in the pelvis has a direct influence on the curvature of the spine.
-If you imagines your pelvis as a bucket of water, and it was tipped forward so that you were pouring water on your toes, this would be referred to as anterior pelvic tilt.
+If you imagine your pelvis as a bucket of water, and it was tipped forward so that you were pouring water on your toes, this would be referred to as anterior pelvic tilt.
 This tilt is correlated with an increase in lumbar spine lordosis.
 The opposite tilt, called posterior pelvic tilt, reduces the lordosis in the spine.

 How To Correct Excessive Spinal Lordosis